EsyHQ/esy.com/src/content/@africa/france-requests-access-to-algerian-airspace-to-invade-niger.md

 ### Recap

 - The Nigerian Army staged a coup on July 26th, removing former President of Niger Mohamed Bazoum from power
-- The Economic Community of West African States (ECOWAS) has threatened military intervention if Bazoum is not reinstated within 7 days.
+- The Economic Community of West African States (ECOWAS) has threatened military intervention if Bazoum was not reinstated within 7 days.
+The time has since expired.
 - ECOWAS imposed severe economic and travel sanctions against Niger leading to a 90% loss in electricity it was receiving from Nigeria.
 - The health care system in Niger has been dramatically impacted as representatives from the UN Childrens Fund stated that they've experienced an astronomical 1900% jump in energy prices to maintain power generators for vaccines.
 - The Nigerian senate voted against a request by President Tinubu of Nigeria to allocate resources for a military invasion of Niger to restore Bazoum to power